konveyor/kai/README.md

 1. Run the Kai server in background
    1. Open a new shell tab
    1. `source env/bin/activate`
-   1. Let this run in background: `make run-server`
+   1. Let this run in background: `DEMO_MODE=true make run-server`
       - Please double check that you have `GENAI_KEY=my-secret-api-key-value` defined in the environment variables prior to running the server.
+      - The `DEMO_MODE` option will cache responses and play them back on subsequent runs.
 1. Load data into the database
    1. Fetch sample apps: `pushd samples; ./fetch_apps.py; popd`
    1. Can run this in current shell, command will run for a ~1 minute and complete